Professor of Cello and Chamber Music

 Dr. Lin served as a principal cellist at the Schleswig-Holstein Music Festival Orchestra in Germany and Denmark and the Tanglewood Young Artist Festival Orchestra in Boston.
 She performed with the Pacific Music Festival Orchestra in Japan under Christoph Eschenbach and Michael Tilson Thomas, and the New York String Seminar Orchestra in Carnegie Hall under Alexander Schneider.

-She has given cello master class not only in the U.S. but also abroad such as Victoria University of Wellington in New Zealand, National Taitung University, National Tainan University, Tainan Women College of Arts and Technology in Taiwan, and Sichuan Conservatory of Music in China.
-Her students won the Second Prize of Southwest Division the Music Teacher National Association Chamber Music Competition at Santa Barbara, CA, in 2011and won in the Hawai‘i Music Teacher National Association Young Artist Competition at Honolulu, HI, in 2009.
+She has given cello master classes in the US and abroad such as Victoria University of Wellington in New Zealand, National Taitung University, National Tainan University, Tainan Women College of Arts and Technology in Taiwan, Sichuan Conservatory of Music in Chengdu, China, University of Tennessee-Chattanooga, and Texas Christian University in U.S. Her students won the Second Prize of Southwest Division the Music Teacher National Association Chamber Music Competition at Santa Barbara, CA, in 2011& 2014 and won in the Hawai'i Music Teacher National Association Young Artist Competition at Honolulu, HI, in 2009 & 2013.